Cyber-Systems Timeline

 Homage to New York; Jean Tinguely

-Kinetic sculpture destroys itself in MOMA sculpture garden, March 17, 19:30-19:57.
+Kinetic sculpture destroys itself in NYMoMA sculpture garden, March 17, 19:30-19:57.
 Executed with help from Billy Kluver.
-The Tompkins description in his Bachelors book is enlightening.
+The Tompkins description in his Bachelors book is brilliant.

 Man-Machine Symbiosis; J.C.R.
 Licklider